CompNet/Pang/README.md

 # Description
 Pang is an algorithm which represents and classifies a collection of graphs according to their frequent patterns (subgraphs).
+The detail of this algorithm are described in an article [P'23].
+This work was conducted in the framework of the DeCoMaP ANR project (Detection of corruption in public procurement markets -- ANR-19-CE38-0004).

 **Content**
 * [Organization](#organization)